Recognize that Fear Drives the “Control Freak Bus.”

 “Accept the situation for exactly what it is instead of trying to manipulate it into what you think it needs to be.” —Mandy Hale

 The other type of control is “secondary control,” which is sometimes referred to as making lemonade out of lemons—adapting to things that you can’t control.
 Secondary control means adopting a glass half-full mentality, making the best of a situation by finding the silver lining.
-It’s about controlling your attitude towards the event rather controlling the event itself.
+It’s about controlling your attitude towards the event rather than controlling the event itself.

 To sum it up, primary control is changing circumstances to fit your desires, while secondary control is changing your attitude to fit the circumstances.

-Give Up Control Over One Small Area of Your Life
+Give Up Control Over One Small Area of Your Life.

 It usually helps to start small.
 Relinquish control in one small aspect of your life.
 Maybe you’ll let others decide which restaurant to dine at.
 Maybe you’ll let your partner clean the kitchen dishes in the time and manner of their preference.
 Maybe you’ll follow your intuition rather than stick to your normal routine on your day off.